 - Revenue per Intermodal Unit:

-If the revenue per thousand revenue ton-miles for intermodal freight increases marginally reaching $700 by the end of the Trefis forecast, then there could be a downside of around 4% to the Trefis price estimate.
+If the revenue per thousand ton-miles for intermodal freight increases marginally, reaching $700 by the end of the Trefis forecast, then there could be a downside of around 4% to the Trefis price estimate.

 For additional details, select a driver above or select a division from the interactive Trefis split for Norfolk Southern at the top of the page.

-Norfolk Southern Corporation is the leading railroad network in the Eastern United States, engaged primarily in the rail transportation of raw materials, intermediate products, and finished goods.
-Goods are primarily transported in the Southeast, East, and Midwest US and via interchange services with rail carriers, to and from the rest of the United States.
+Norfolk Southern Corporation is one of the largest railroad companies in the Eastern United States, engaged primarily in the rail transportation of raw materials, intermediate products, and finished goods.
+Goods are primarily transported in the Southeast, East, and Midwest US, and via interchange services with rail carriers, to and from the rest of the United States.
 Norfolk Southern also transports overseas freight through several Atlantic and Gulf Coast ports.

 Its principal subsidiary, Norfolk Southern Railway Company